MA Archaeology and Ancient History

 You will study Theoretical Archaeology, which explores the history of archaeology from its antiquarian beginnings in the 18th-19th centuries and its development as an academic discipline.
 You will consider the theories that archaeologists have used to understand and interpret the remains that they have found and examine how these ideas have changed over the past 150 years.

-You will also choose two from a wide selection of ancient history courses (Greece, Rome, and Byzantine) and two further courses, which may be in either archaeology or ancient history.
+You will also choose two from a wide selection of ancient history courses (Greece, Rome, and Byzantium) and two further courses, which may be in either archaeology or ancient history.

 There will be opportunities, normally in the summer after Years 2 and 3, to complete archaeology fieldwork or other practical assignments in the UK or abroad.
 Such work is optional, but can be assessed as part of your programme.